jdclifton2/blog/_pages/research.md

   *Weakend Weak Schur Numbers* *

-> A generalization of Schur numbers,analogous to the weakened generalization of Ramsey numbers. </li>
+> A generalization of Schur numbers, analogous to the weakened generalization of Ramsey numbers. </li>

 <li>